Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Attack of the Rapid Moss.md

 In the center of the lab is a large chamber where the Moss Brain is held.

 There are many weird science materials and tools here.
-Some may be useful if the hunters try to defeat the moss with their own weird science.
+Some may be useful if [[the hunters]] try to defeat the moss with their own weird science.

 # Moss Brain

 *Minion: Cultist (motivation: to save their own skin at any cost)*

 The Moss Brain is a strange, pulsating, and glowing clump of moss and tendrils.
 Glowing spores seep out of holes in the Moss Brain, sending and receiving signals from the moss as it expands.
 The Moss Brain is located in the center of Cornwall’s lab.
 It is a psychic being that Cornwall awoke and it controls all the moss.
 It also uses its powers to control Cornwall, forcing him to do its bidding.
 Its sole desire is to spread moss out and consume everything.
-It can’t move but can defend itself from the hunters with psychic blasts and by spawning moss children.
+It can’t move but can defend itself from [[the hunters]] with psychic blasts and by spawning moss children.
 If it is destroyed, the moss will continue to spread but without the brain to command it there will be no direction or intention. **Powers:**

 • **Controller of the Moss**: Can control the moss and spawn moss children.

-**Attacks:** **Painful psychic plant blast** 1-harm close ignore-armour. **Armour:** None.
+**Attacks:** **Painful psychic plant blast** 1-[[harm]] close ignore-[[armour]]. **Armour:** None.

 **Harm Capacity:** 5. <sup>\[\]\[\]\[\]\[\]\[\]</sup>